-Classical persistent homology is not tailored to study the action of transformation groups different from the group Homeo(X) of all self-homeomorphisms of a topological space X. In order to obtain better lower bounds for the natural pseudo-distance d_G associated with a group $G \subset Homeo(X)$, we need to adapt persistent homology and consider G-invariant persistent homology.
-Roughly speaking, the main idea consists in defining persistent homology by means of a set of chains that is invariant under the action of G. In this paper we formalize this idea, and prove the stability of G-invariant persistent homology with respect to the natural pseudo-distance d_G .
-We also show how G-invariant persistent homology could be used in applications concerning shape comparison.
+Classical persistent homology is a powerful mathematical tool for shape comparison.
+Unfortunately, it is not tailored to study the action of transformation groups that are different from the group Homeo(X) of all self-homeomorphisms of a topological space X. This fact greatly restricts its use in applications.
+In order to obtain better lower bounds for the natural pseudo-distance d_G associated with a group $G \subset Homeo(X)$, we need to adapt persistent homology and consider G-invariant persistent homology.
+Roughly speaking, the main idea consists in defining persistent homology by means of a set of chains that is invariant under the action of G. In this paper we formalize this idea, and prove the stability of the persistent Betti number functions in G-invariant persistent homology with respect to the natural pseudo-distance d_G .
+We also show how G-invariant persistent homology could be used in applications concerning shape comparison, when the invariance group is a proper subgroup of the group of all self-homeomorphisms of a topological space.

-Keywords: Natural pseudo-distance, filtering function, group action, lower bound, stability, shape comparison

-$2010\ MSC:$ Primary 55N35, Secondary 68U05
+Keywords: Natural pseudo-distance, filtering function, group action, lower bound, stability, shape comparison 2010 MSC: Primary 55N35, Secondary 68U05